lkytal/PredFull/README.md

 * --real : the ground truth file
 * --pred : the predcition file

-You sholud get around $0.8027$ average similarities on this given data.
+You sholud get around $0.8025$ average similarities using this two pre-given MGF files.

 __Make sure that items in `example.tsv` and `hcd_testingset.mgf` are of same order!
 Don't permute items or add/delete items unless you will align them by yourself.__